Despite its unknowability, I wish you all the best for the future, starting in 2023.

 December 2010.
 I attend a PSM class (“Professional Scrum Master”) by Ken Schwaber as part of my journey towards obtaining a license as a Professional Scrum Trainer.
 I also start working full-time in the Netherlands: helping, assisting, coaching, guiding, and advising large organizations on their journey of adopting Scrum.
 I could not have done so without the 7 years of practice that preceded this phase of my professional life.
 I would have not had the firm foundation to stand my ground.
 Some things take time.
 More dots get connected as I engage in a partnership with Ken and Scrum.org from 2013-2016, and as I continue my journey afterwards as an independent Scrum Caretaker.

-I regularly get inquiries from people reaching out for instructions, assistance, or other forms of guidance to learn about Scrum, pass exams, become a trainer, or advance their career towards “Agile coach”.
+I regularly get inquiries from people reaching out for instructions, assistance, or other forms of guidance to pass exams to achieve certifications, become a trainer, or advance their career.

 Surprise.
-I am no wizard.
+I am no magician or wizard.
 I do not have the magical powers that would be required.
+And even if I would, I wouldn’t use them for that purpose.

 I really don’t want to go into people’s motivation to approach me with those desires (‘free’ seems to be a recurring theme), but I can share my personal and professional stance and considerations.